Coral reefs of Jamaica: Rehabilitation efforts

 With all of these different factors coming into play, Jamaican (and more generally Caribbean) reefs have been affected substantially.
 Around 9% of the Earth's total coral population resides in the Caribbean, and it is truly saddening that over 50% of that original coral in the region has been destroyed since the 1970s with algal blooms at an all-time high since the 1990s.
 Jamaica in particular has lost 85% of its coral reefs between 1980 and 1990 mainly due to the chain of unfortunate human and natural disasters that struck the island during that time frame.
-The state of the corals didn't go unnoticed and spurred locals to take action to reverse the damage caused to the reefs.
+The state of the corals spurred locals to take action to reverse the damage caused to the reefs.
 As a result, many new (grassroots-run) fisheries and coral nurseries have been established across Jamaica since around 2009, in an effort to bring back the island's marine ecosystem.

 In Ocho Rios, Jamaica a group of local divers have teamed up to start this restoration process and rebuild the reefs through coral gardening.
 Firstly, corals are broken off into small fragments and then attached to 'underwater clotheslines' where they are left to grow.
 These simplistic gardening structures allow the corals to regenerate in optimal conditions as their availability to food and sunshine is maximized.
 During this regrowth period, the corals are frequently cleaned and any creatures that may feed on the immature coral (such as sea snails and fire-worms) are manually removed.
 Once the coral bit grows to about the size of a human hand, that is a sign that it is ready to my transplanted onto a rocky reef to instigate natural coral reef restoration.
 This process is extremely labor-intensive and requires patience, but has been seen as effective upon sightings of tropical fish returning to the reefs.

 Thanks to this effort, coral populations and fish populations are rising.